WalletWasabi/WasabiDoc/docs/using-wasabi/Joinmarket.md

 ---
 {
-  "title": "Joinmarket",
+  "title": "JoinMarket",
-  "description": "Details about the Joinmarket mixing technique and implementation.
+  "description": "Details about the JoinMarket mixing technique and implementation.
 This is the Wasabi documentation, an archive of knowledge about the open-source, non-custodial and privacy-focused Bitcoin wallet for desktop."
 }
 ---